We examine XJ40’s turbulent conception and ask, was this the last Jaguar?

 Yet despite the daily skirmishes, Jaguar (or Leymotor Five as it became known) maintained an engineering programme.
 Foremost was enhancing the current model’s appeal in the marketplace.
 Work also commenced on a comprehensive styling revision of the existing XJ saloon, actioned in light of growing uncertainty over XJ40’s future.
 Both Pininfarina and Bertone were engaged to provide proposals for revisions – mostly to the canopy section, aimed at improving rear headroom and providing a more contemporary silhouette.

-Meanwhile in the seclusion of the Browns Lane engineering bunker, work continued.
-In the wake of the fuel crisis, Jaguar’s V12 engine had become viewed as commercially dead – customers baulking at its 12-mpg thirst.
-Engineers left few stones unturned: two-speed axles, 8-stroke variable cylinder engines, a 24-valve 3.8 litre XK unit, all of which amounted to little.
+Meanwhile in the seclusion of the Browns Lane engineering bunker, further work continued.
+In the wake of the fuel crisis, Jaguar’s V12 engine had become viewed as commercially moribund – customers baulking at its 12-mpg thirst.
+Director of Powertrain Engineering, Harry Mundy’s engineers left few stones unturned: two-speed axles, 8-stroke variable cylinder engines, a 24-valve 3.8 litre XK unit, all of which amounted to little of tangible use.

 Earlier in the decade, a 60° V8 had been derived from the V12 unit, but its inherent deficiencies saw development abandoned.
-BL management suggested Jaguar adapt Rover’s V8, but once again, ingenuity and guile saw that off; Jim Randle informing BL that in order to achieve this, the existing work on XJ40’s front structure would have to scrapped – utter fabrication, but an assertion that went unchallenged.
+BL management suggested Jaguar adapt Rover’s V8, but once again, ingenuity and guile saw that off; Jim Randle informing BL that in order to achieve this, the existing work on XJ40’s front structure would have to scrapped.
+Utter fabrication, as Randle later admitted, but it was an assertion that went unchallenged.

 The only palatable solution to both Knight and Randle was a new Jaguar-designed unit, dubbed AJ6.
 Inspired from an earlier proposal based upon the existing V12, it would be an all-aluminium, inclined-six unit.
 Weight targets aimed for a hefty saving over the cast iron XK engine and a mainstay capacity of around 3.5 litres.

-Following Director of Powertrain Engineering, Harry Mundy’s experiments with a 24-valve XK unit, it was decided to develop AJ6 in two capacities, with alternate cylinder head configurations to allow for different marketing requirements.
+Following the powertrain team’s experiments with a 24-valve XK unit, it was decided to develop AJ6 in two capacities, with alternate cylinder head configurations to allow for different marketing requirements.
 Designed from the outset with two and four valve cylinder heads, it was future-proofed to underpin an entire generation of new, more fuel-efficient cars.

 The proposed entry level 2.9 litre power unit would use a single overhead camshaft, utilising the Michael May-inspired ‘fireball-head’ combustion chamber design being engineered for the revised ‘HE’ V12 engine, while the larger capacity unit would employ twin overhead camshafts operating 24-valves for improved breathing and power.
-The decision to use AJ6 exclusively would have repercussions later in the programme, but at the time it appeared inconceivable the V12 unit had a future.
+The decision to use AJ6 exclusively would have repercussions later in the programme, but at the time the feeling was that the V12 unit had no future.
 Fundamentally though, the central thrust of AJ6 was to boot the prospect of the Rover V8 firmly out of the stadium.

-The original Jaguar IRS design dated back to the late 1950’s and it was something of a surprise it continued to work so well.
+The original Jaguar double wishbone IRS design dated back to the late 1950’s and it was something of a surprise to everyone that it continued to work so well.
 Determined XJ40 would eclipse its predecessor in ride, handling and refinement, only fresh thinking would suffice.

 Meanwhile, the 1975 UK motor show which marked the belated début of the XJ-S was also notable in that Jaguar was no longer represented on its own stand, being forced to mix with the Allegros and Marina’s.
 The implications were there for all to see.